Ninja (film): Plot

 Casey Bowman is an American orphan, who is adopted into a martial arts dojo in Japan.
-Due of his perseverance and desire to master bushido, Casey earns the respect of his Sensei Takeda and his daughter Namiko.
+Due to his perseverance and desire to master bushido, Casey earns the respect of his Sensei Takeda and his daughter Namiko.
 However, the dojo's top student Masazuka becomes bitter over Namiko's friendship with Casey.
 One morning, during a sparring match, Masazuka loses his temper and nearly kills Casey by throwing a katana at him.
 In self-defense, Casey scars Masazuka below his right eye.
 As a result of his actions, Masazuka is expelled from the dojo by Sensei Takeda.

 Years later, Masazuka becomes an assassin of an organization called "Temple Industries", which itself runs an underground cult known as "The Ring".
 He returns to his former dojo and claims the succession as sōke, but Takeda turns him down.
 Anticipating an invasion by Masazuka, Takeda assigns Casey and Namiko to guard an old chest called the "Yoroi Bitsu", which contains the suit and weapons of an ancient Koga ninja.
 Before Masazuka storms the dojo and murders Takeda, Casey and Namiko manage to take the "Yoroi Bitsu" to New York City, where they keep it safe at Triborough University's vault with the help of Takeda's friend, Professor Garrison.
 They are tracked down by Masazuka, who sends Temple's thugs to take down the couple.

 While Casey and Namiko are on the run, they are framed for the murder of Professor Garrison and arrested.
 During their interrogation, Casey is ridiculed by Detective Traxler.
 Disguising himself as Namiko's lawyer, Masazuka slips into the station and cuts the power.
 He takes down several cops in the dark before incapacitating Namiko.
 In the midst of the chaos, Casey saves Traxler from being gunned down by Masazuka, who leaves with Namiko.
 After receiving a tip-off through a member of Temple's thugs, Casey storms Temple Industries, retrieving Masazuka's phone number from the firm's president.
 He calls Masazuka and sets up a meeting place to exchange the "Yoroi Bitsu" for Namiko's life.
 Casey then rushes to the university to retrieve the chest and don the ninja suit and the arsenal.